guigolab/FA-nf/README.md

 *Check line **23** (or the number you have) of your params.config if you have any syntax error (e.g., new line, additional quote character, etc.)*

+**Despite it ran successfully, the pipeline did not process the whole dataset but just a small part of it**

+*You may have run it in debug mode.
+Check your params file and change it to debug = 'false'*